-The total amount paid for qualified supplies, less any reimbursements for those qualified supplies not included on line 1 of your W-2, or \$100.
+- The total amount paid for qualified supplies, less any reimbursements for those qualified supplies not included on line - reimbursements for those qualified supplies not included on line 1 of your W-2, or

 Example 2.
 Quincy is an 8th grade teacher at an Indiana public school.
 During the year he spent \$314 for qualified supplies.
 He is eligible to claim a \$100 credit.